 Rendel Ryan Sy is the BI-FSU’s acting chief.
 Sy says a warrant for the fugitive’s arrest was issued May 1, 2018 by a US district court in New Jersey.
 The American was allegedly charged before the said court with money laundering and theft by deception.

 The charges reportedly stemmed from the fugitive’s involvement in the illegal acquisition and sale of 58 luxury vehicles to third-party export companies and unsuspecting buyers.
-He allegedly profited by as much as US $3 million.
+He allegedly profited from as much as the US $3 million.

 It was further learned that the American is already an undocumented alien.
 His passport was already revoked by the US State Department.

 He is now detained at the luxurious digs at the BI warden facility in Camp Bagong Diwa, Taguig City while awaiting deportation.

 BI agents nab overstaying Chinese allegedly involved in prostitution

 The Number #2 Naughty on the BI Press Release is an overstaying Chinese national.
 This scofflaw allegedly forced Korean women to work as prostitutes for his compatriots who are in the Philippines.